App Configuration — Agentuity Documentation

 Build Configuration

 Use vite.config.ts for build settings (plugins, entry point, rollup options).
-Runtime settings like workbench and analytics belong in createApp().
+Runtime settings like analytics and service configuration belong in createApp().

 typescriptvite.config.ts